danielbereza50/Career_Projects/README.md

  	domain is registered on godaddy, transferred to a2, so plugin in the two DNS records on godaddy from a2, plugin the 5 above mail records on a2 from godaddy

+	* outlook has outgoing and incoming server ports to be set with mail.domain.com